The-Portal-Bot/Portal/docs/README.md

 <p align="center">A fully fledged and feature rich bot for Discord</p>

 <p align="center">
-    Voice channels on demand (with auto-name update)<br>
+    Automatic voice channel generation with live name update<br>
+    Music player that is clean and clutter free, all from one channel<br>
     Assigns and strips roles from users with a single reaction<br>
-    Creates temporary "focus" channels for private conversations<br>
+    Create temporary "focus" channels for private conversations<br>
-    Music player that is clean and clutter free<br>
     Portal will keep you up to speed, with voice announcements<br>
-    Get the latest on the corona virus and current weather<br>
+    Get the latest on many topics, from weather to corona to news<br>
-    Spotify / Announcement / URL-only channels<br>
+    You can create URL-only text channels<br>
 </p>

 <p align="center">